 Here are 5 ways you can still help Aleteia:

-For archaeologists, Mary Magdalene’s hometown is the gift that keeps on giving.
+For archaeologists, the Monastery of Saint Catherine is the gift that keeps on giving.